mhogomchungu/cryfs-gui/README.md

 =======================================================

-Unique custom mount point path can be used through adding a volume to the favorite list and then set custom mount point path in the "mount point path" field.The volume should then be accessed through the favorites list.
+Unique custom mount point path can be used through adding a volume to the favorite list and then setting custom mount point path in the "mount point path" field.The volume should then be accessed through the favorites list.

 Favorites list is access through Menu->Favorites.